- Type of Degree: Certificate

-The PN and ADN programs are offered at four locations across the state with campuses in Bennington, Brattleboro, Randolph Center, and Williston and at distance education sites in Lyndonville, Middlebury, Newport, St. Albans, Springfield, and White River Junction.
+The PN and ADN programs are offered at four locations across the state with campuses in Bennington, Brattleboro, Randolph Center, and Williston and at distance education sites in Lyndonville, Middlebury, Newport, St. Albans, Springfield, and White River Junction, which use telepresence technology.
 The BSN program is offered exclusively online.
 We're a recognized leader in distance learning and health care simulation, which allows nursing students who practice in small rural communities across the state to experience lifelike medical situations.
 Our instructional curriculum is offered at distance education sites throughout the state, while the clinical experience takes place at local agencies.
 We also also provides the latest in simulation technology at its six simulation labs.

 - Integrate knowledge of scientific, behavioral, and cultural principles in the care of clients in a variety of settings

 - Establish collaborative relationships with members of the nursing and health team

 - Maintain confidentiality in a clinical setting and support the use of legal and ethical standards

 - Assume the role of a member of an interdisciplinary team